guifraga8/Computer-Science/README.md

 # ComputerScience
-Activities, projects and work done for some subjects in my college course
+Activities, projects and works done for some subjects in my college course